ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 {{fidosignature}}, but these have been combined into the W3C document
 {{fido_w3c}} specification.

-The FIDO use case involves a relying party that wants to have the HW/SW implementation does a biometric check on the human to be strongly attested.
+A FIDO use case involves a relying party that having a attestion on the biometric system that identifies a human.
+It is the state of the biometric system that is being attested to, not the identity of the human.

 FIDO does provides a transport in the form of the WebAuthn and FIDO CTAP protocols.